AlkohoIik/AlkohoIik/README.md

 - 👋 Hi, I’m @Alkoholik
 - 👀 I’m interested in Fivem Alko Development
 - 🌱 I’m currently not learning
-- 📫 How to reach me | Discord: Alkoholik#0001
+- 📫 How to reach me | Discord: .alkoholik